How to use Map Viewer Plus

 - Your bank receipt number is your record of payment.
 If there are any problems with your credit card, you will need this number when you speak to your bank.

 You may wish to print this page for your records.
 However, an invoice will be provided with the email delivery of your order.
-Please contact Customer Service on +61 (0)8 9273 7373, during business hours or email email@example.com and have your request number on hand, if you have not received your photography product via email within 30 minutes.
+If you have any questions, please contact our Customer Service Team and have your request number on hand, if you have not received your photography product via email within 30 minutes.